quantifiedcode/python-anti-patterns/docs/performance/index.rst

 ===========================

 In Python, large performance gains can be obtained by using appropriate functions and directives.
-Use the following patterns to reduce overhead and make your code more performant.
+Avoid the following anti-patterns to reduce overhead and make your code more performant.

 .. toctree::
     :maxdepth: 1